robinhilliard/eagl/README.md

 - Vertex Array Objects (VAO) management
 - OpenGL constants and utilities
 - A port of the GLM math header library

+Non-goals:
+- Heavy abstraction/wrapping of the Erlang wx library: we want it to be easy to see the correspondence betweeen OpenGL examples in other languages and ours
+- A Shader DSL like Nx
+- A UI layout/component library

 ## Examples